ChemNLP: A Natural Language Processing based Library for Materials Chemistry Text Data: Results and discussion

-In Fig.~\ref{fig:categories}, we show several categories of scholarly articles in the arXiv dataset.
+The arXiv dataset provides a rich, multi-modal and large dataset for scientific literature.
+In Fig.~\ref{fig:categories}a, we show several categories of scholarly articles in the arXiv dataset.
 Such categorizations are possible because of 167 taxonomy categories data available in the dataset.
 The details of the taxonomy can be found at \url{https://arxiv.org/category_taxonomy}.
-We note these categories are based on the available data in arXiv only.
-We choose the first category of the article which has multiple sub-categories.
 In Fig.~\ref{fig:categories}a we notice that most of the articles belong to Physics, Mathematics and Computer science.
 The number of articles in Physics, Mathematics, Computer science, Statistics, Quantitative Biology, Electrical Engineering, Quantitative Finance and Economics are 1042227, 425745, 209068, 72058, 24720, 13064, 8920, and 1109 respectively.
 Furthermore, we visualize the condensed matter physics categories in Fig.~\ref{fig:categories}b.
 The cond-mat.mtrl-sci, cond-mat.mes-hall, cond-mat.str-el, cond-mat.stat-mech, cond-mat.supr-con, cond-mat.soft, cond-mat.quant-gas, cond-mat.other, and cond-mat.dis-nn categories have 30107, 29751, 22375, 17359, 14697, 10939, 5041, 3930 and 3728 articles respectively.

-We find that cond-mat.mtrl-sci or materials science category has the higher number of entries.
-This category is based on techniques, synthesis, characterization, structure, structural phase transitions, mechanical properties, phonons, defects, adsorbates, and interfaces. cond-mat.mtrl-sci is followed by cond-mat.mes-hall i.e.mesoscale and nanoscale Physics fields.
-This branch deals with semiconducting nanostructures: quantum dots, wires, and wells, single electronics, spintronics, 2D electron gases, quantum Hall effect, nanotubes, graphene,and plasmonic nanostructures.
-The next set of branches are :cond-mat.str-el or strongly correlated electrons (dealing with quantum magnetism, non-Fermi liquids, spin liquids, quantum criticality, charge density waves, metal-insulator transitions), cond-mat.supr-con or superconductivity (dealing with superconductivity: theory, models, experiment, and superflow in helium), cond-mat.soft or soft condensed matter (dealing with membranes, polymers, liquid crystals, glasses, colloids, granular matter),cond-mat.quant-gas (ultracold atomic and molecular gases, Bose-Einstein condensation, Feshbach resonances, spinor condensates, optical lattices, quantum simulation with cold atoms and molecules, macroscopic interference phenomena), cond-mat.other (work in condensed matter that does not fit into the other cond-mat classifications) and cond-mat.dis-nn or disordered systems and neural networks (dealing with glasses and spin glasses; properties of random, aperiodic and quasiperiodic systems; transport in disordered media; localization; phenomena mediated by defects and disorder; and neural networks).
+Similarly, we show the PubChem dataset distribution in Fig.~\ref{fig:categories}c for 43920 articles.
+The sub-categories and their number counts (in parenthesis) available in PubChem are: deep-learning (13187), virtual-reality (11245), covid-19 (8694), humane-connectcome (4646), brain-machine-interface (4052), electroactive-polymer (896), pedot-electrodes (666), and neuroprosthetics (534).